technomada/cloud-from-scratch/README.md

 It should show "It Works!!"

 ## Local Node
-Local nodes live within your home network and in this system are pretty much where everything is stored, lives and happens.
-Cloud systems can be built from one or more hosts, but to keep things simple we'll start out with just one host, a raspberry PI.
+Local nodes live within your home network.
+In this system local nodes are pretty much where everything lives and happens.
+Cloud systems can be built from one or more hosts, but to keep things simple we'll start out with just one node, a Raspberry Pi.

-Get PI
+Get Pi

-PI (Amazon)
+Pi (Amazon)

 SD Card (Amazon)

 Install Raspbian
-note: if you don't have a pi, you could use a virtual machine, or laptop) if so note may need to adapt instructions.
+Note: if you don't have a Pi, you could use a virtual machine, or laptop if so note you may need to adapt these instructions to your situation.

-download (raspbian buster lite at the time of this tutorial)
+Download (Raspbian Buster Lite at the time of this tutorial)

 Create the bootable sdcard